vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-Retreatmode.md

 ### -mode

 The name of the retreat mode.
-The value is one amongst ("enable", "disable").
+The value can be one of the following ("enable", "disable").

 ```yaml
 Type: String